Isbelis/belly-button-challenge/README.md

-# belly-button-challenge
+# Belly Button Challenge
 In this challenge, I built an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs) were present in more than 70% of people, while the rest were relatively rare.

 I completed the following steps:

-1. Used the D3 library to read in samples.json from the URL: https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.
+1. Used the D3 library to read in `samples.json` from the URL: https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.

 2. Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in each individual.
    - Used `sample_values` as the values for the bar chart.